dlundgren/zf1assetic/README.md

-# zf1assetic
+# Zend Framework 1 Assetic Component

-Zend Framework 1 Assetic Component
+Asset Manager and View helpers for using Assetic within Zend Framework 1